 So, what can a Good Human do to bring out the best in their feline overlords?
 Aside from continuing to leave precious breakables out where they can play skee-ball with them, there are several strategies for pandering to the precocious pussycat in your house:

 - Keep them amused with a variety of toys and activities.
 This satisfies your kitty’s need to hunt; keeps their minds engaged (yes, cats get bored, too – and if you have ever found a “surprise” in your bed or favorite pair of shoes, you know the downside to an unstimulated cat); and strengthens the bond between you.
-Even a shoestring tied around a doorknob or artfully twisted pipe-cleaner can provide hours of entertainment, whether you are home to watch or not!

 - Provide stimulating experiences.
 Placing a bird-feeder outside a window and arranging a comfy perch for your cat to hunker down and watch is always a favorite, as are crinkly tunnels on the floor, and cat-trees for them to climb when they get the zoomies.
 There are also cat-shelving that can be installed along your walls to satisfy your cat’s natural curiosity and desire to explore.